 The Architectural System Signals extension view can be used to approve signals for inter ECU communication.
 It is possible to create one architectural system signal per provided interface and ECU.
 The view is based on a workflow where the inter ECU communication is described as superset definition.
+It lists all of the signals which have been defined to be external (i.e., going from one ECU to another in the system), and lets the users decide if they should be candidates form system signal generation or not.
 The article describes how to use the view to handle the inclusion status of system signals in an Architectural system signal list.

 - Familiar with the SystemWeaver meta model building blocks (e.g., Items, Parts and Attributes)